 If interested, students can count this course as elective credits toward the Minor in Sustainability Studies as a substitute for an approved elective in the areas of Environment or Social Justice.
 Because INTL 1977 is for 2 credits, it would need to be combined with a one-credit course of the student's choice in order to make a regular 3-credit elective toward the minor.
 Some one-credit options are listed on the Sustainability Studies Minor website.
 Another option is UNIV 1100: First Year Seminar - Live Green, Save Green (2 credits).
 This course is part of a variety of Learning Communities, but other students can also take it if there is room.

 Students will stay in the same hotel in Vancouver.
 The hotel will have WiFi and daily breakfast.

 LOCATION AND EXCURSIONS

-Dr. Andrew Gillespie of Auburn University and lecturers from Calgary will discuss the energy issues and responses in the area and explore the rich culture of this specific region of Canada.
-Calgary has the kind of livable charm that inspires visitors to picture themselves here for the long term – rocky mountains, historical interests, and a thriving economy.
-The tentative itinerary begins and ends in Calgary, and includes overnight journeys into Banff.
+Dr. Andrew Gillespie of Auburn University and lecturers from Vancouver will discuss the energy issues and responses in the area and explore the rich culture of this specific region of Canada.
+Vancouver has an interesting history and overlooked cultural richness.
+The tentative itinerary begins and ends in Vancouver.

 PASSPORT AND VISA REQUIREMENTS